 Learn how to set google alerts here.

-Further, you can also read important news on few financial websites like money control and screener if you create your portfolio on it.
+Further, you can also read important news on a few financial websites like money control and Trade Brains Portal if you create your portfolio on it.
 These sites will notify you about the news regarding the company.

 Also read: How to do Fundamental Analysis on Stocks?